Outsourced-Logic/Skipper/README.md

 <h1>What is Skipper?</h1>

 Skipper is an open-source and creator-friendly browser extension that automatically interacts with 'skip ad' buttons when they are present on a website.
-This enhances accessibility on platforms like YouTube by allowing users
+This enhances accessibility on platforms like YouTube by allowing users with disibilities to minimize repetitive manual interaction with their device.

-Skipper is not designed, intended, or marketed as an ad-blocker or ad-avoidance tool of any kind.
+Skipper is not designed, intended, or marketed as an ad-blocker or ad-avoidance extension of any kind.

 In the future, we plan to increase our website support and add additonal accessiblity features to Skipper; this is just the start!

 <h1>Why Skipper?</h1>

-Skipper was created as a personal solution after I was unable to find an ad-management extension that I felt comfortable using.
-Skipper is designed to address several common issues with existing solutions:
+Skipper was developed in response to the lack of suitable ad-management extensions that met my personal needs and expectations.
+After doing some research, I found a gap in the functionality of common accesibility software and realized that there was potentially a need for this extension and decided to build a proper extension myself.

+With this in mind, Skipper aims to tackle various prevalent issues found in existing options by implementing solutions to theese issues in the core design of our extension.

 <h3>Supports creators</h3>

-Unlike ad-blockers that take ad revenue from creators and violate the YouTube Terms of Service, Skipper is an accessibility tool that interacts with websites using your browser's built-in features, the same way a normal user would.
+Unlike ad-blockers that take ad revenue from creators and violate the YouTube Terms of Service, Skipper is an accessibility extension that interacts with websites using your browser's built-in features, the same way a normal user would.
 This ensures that both YouTube and creators are not negatively impacted.

 <h3>Free and open-source</h3>